Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     shall match the announced break duration in the CUE-OUT, in the initial SCTE-35 command.

-5. In case segmentation descriptors are used, and multiple descriptors are present, a separate Event Message with a duration corrsponding to each of the descriptors should be used.
+5. In case segmentation descriptors are used, and multiple descriptors are present, a separate Event Message with a duration corresponding to each of the descriptors should be used.

 6. Sync samples shall be signaled in the corresponding media tracks according to the semantics of ISO-BMFF, for example, using per sample flags in track run box if needed.
 In case dual encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.

-The conditioning follows [[=DASH-IFad=]] shown in Figure 9:
+The conditioning follows [=[DASH-IFad]=] shown in Figure 9:

 Figure 9: Splice point conditioning.
 <figure>
       <img src="Images/splice_ingest.png" />
 </figure>

-The splice point conditioning in [[=DASH-IFad=]] are defined as follows:
+The splice point conditioning in [=[DASH-IFad]=] are defined as follows:

 1. option 1: splice conditioned packaging: both a fragment boundary and a SAP 1 or SAP 2 (stream access point) at the splice point
 2. option 2: splice conditioned encoding: a SAP 1 or SAP 2 stream access point at the frame at the boundary